 Every online store is unique in its own way.

-Developers adopt the latest eCommerce web design trends to create attractive e-stores with unique elements.
+Developers adopt the latest eCommerce website development trends to create attractive e-stores with unique elements.
 From 360-degree product previews to asymmetric layout, dynamic product search to advanced filtering – we are seeing an evolution in the realm of eCommerce website design.

 However, integrating all the trendy features into a site doesn’t ensure an excellent user experience or higher conversions.
 Certain elements are there to stay as long as an eCommerce site is concerned.
 Today, we will highlight just that!

 - Mobile-Friendly Website

 Mobile shopping accounts for about 54% of online transactions.

 We cannot stress enough on building a responsive e-store where all the elements automatically adapt to whichever device it is accessed with and provide a superb user experience.

 No matter whether you have ten product pages to a thousand, creating a mobile-friendly shopping experience is a must.